AnicetNgrt/flore1/README.md

 # following the previously given code:
 Refresh = flore1.Refresh(fps = 24)
 ```
 So what we did here is that we created our Refresh instance, and asked it to run at 24 frames per second.
 Which means that our `game_loop.i` will try to sync with the Refresh in order to be incremented 24 times per second.
-If you decide to display so many sprites that the Refresh slows down to 12 frames per second, then `game_loop.i` will increment by 2 on every frame, in order to keep up with it's 24 fps objective.
+If you decide to display so many sprites that the Refresh slows down to 12 frames per second, then `game_loop.i` will be incremented by 2 on every frame, in order to keep up with it's 24 fps objective.
 What I mean by that is that your sprite will always move at the same speed regardless of the lag (in theory).
 ```python
 # following the previously given code:
 loop_tuple = (game_loop, Scene, super_sprite)
 Refresh.feed(*loop_tuple) # don't forget the *
 ```
-Here we formed a tuple composed with the function `game_loop` itself, and all the variables we want to give as inputs for its keyword arguments.
+Here we formed a tuple composed with the function `game_loop` itself, and all the variables we want to give as input for its keyword arguments.

 **Note**: If your `game_loop` function has default arguments, I advice you see tutorial 4 for a more in depth explanation of the `Refresh.feed` method's syntax.
 ### 😵 While I loop the loop:
-Now you have a super cool refresh, which task is to run `game_loop(Refresh, Scene, super_sprite)` at 24 fps.
+Now you have a super cool refresh, which task is to run `game_loop(Scene, super_sprite)` at 24 fps.
 But you still need to run it !
 And this can't loop itself sadly...
 ```python
 # following the previously given code: